 If you wouldn’t marry them, don’t go into business with them.

 That’s not to say that you shouldn’t work with other people.
 You absolutely should work with other people – collaboration is essential.
 But only formalise a business relationship when you’re absolutely certain it works long-term.
 A business relationship takes time to develop – you can’t fast-track it with paperwork.
 You both need to have real, genuine trust for each other, and you both need to be completely aligned on what you want from the business.
+This is the only way to avoid the biggest challenges in a business partnership.

 There’s an old phrase: measure twice, cut once.
 This couldn’t apply more to business partnerships.
 If you pick your partners well, your business will thrive, and so will the people who run it.